Vegoo89/WoWDebugger/README.md

 # Simple WoW Nonintrusive Debugger

 This simple program remaps World of Warcraft memory and creates infinite loop at gives address (0x0 rebased).
+Main purpose is to get around anti-debugging protection and check registers for example on function call.
+Once it hits the breakpoint, WoW window will freeze.
+Hit any button to get registers value.
+You can also attach other, normal debuggers like x64dbg or Cheat Engine to check other threads or more specific information once breakpoint is hit.
+After you are done you will have to kill WoW.exe process yourself.

 ## Getting Started